VOTE BY MAIL

 Are There Restrictions on Delivering or Collecting Ballots?

 Yes.
-Pursuant to section 104.0616, “Any person who provides or offers to provide, and any person who accepts, a pecuniary or other benefit in exchange for distributing, ordering, requesting, collecting, delivering, or otherwise physically possessing more than two vote-by-mail ballots per election in addition to his or her own ballot or a ballot belonging to an immediate family member, except as provided in ss.
-101.6105-101.695, commits a misdemeanor of the first degree.”
+Pursuant to section 104.0616, “Any person who provides distributes, orders, requests, collects, delivers, or otherwise physically possessing more than two vote-by-mail ballots per election in addition to his or her own ballot or a ballot belonging to an immediate family member, except as provided in ss.
+101.6105-101.695, including supervised voting at assisted living facilities and nursing home facilities as authorized under s.
+101.655, commits a misdemeanor of the first degree...”

 Vote By Mail Forms: